 Nigard Glacier (Nigardsbreen)

-The Nigard Glacier is the most accessible branch of mainland Europe's largest glacier (the Jostedalsbreen).
+The Nigard Glacier is the most accessible branch of mainland Europe's largest glacier (the Jostedalsbreen, 185 square miles).
 Visiting a glacier is a quintessential Norwegian experience, bringing you face-to-face with the majesty of nature.
-The Breheimsenteret Glacier Information Center stands at the entrance to the Nigard Glacier valley and offers family-friendly walks that include about one hour on the ice (WCs, gift shop, cafeteria, museum, tel.
-57 68 32 50, www.jostedal.com).
+The architecturally striking Breheimsenteret Glacier Information Center stands at the entrance to the Nigard Glacier valley and offers guided family-friendly walks that include about one hour on the ice.

-FjordSafari takes little groups out onto the fjord in small, open Zodiac-type boats with an English-speaking guide.
+This company takes little groups out onto the Nærøyfjord in small, open Zodiac-type boats with an English-speaking guide.
 Participants wear full-body weather suits, furry hats, and spacey goggles.
-The shorter Flåm–Gudvangen–Flåm tour focuses on the Nærøyfjord, and gets you all the fjord magnificence you can imagine.
+Their two-hour Flåm–Gudvangen–Flåm tour focuses gets you all the fjord magnificence you can imagine.
 Their three-hour tour is the same, but adds a stop in Undredal, where you can see goat cheese being made, sample it, and wander that sleepy village.

-Walaker Hotel is set right on the Lustrafjord (with a garden perfect for relaxing and, if necessary, even convalescing), is open May through September.
+The hotel, set right on the Lustrafjord (with a garden perfect for relaxing and, if necessary, even convalescing), is open May through September.
 In the main house, the halls and living rooms are filled with tradition.
-The 22 rooms are divided into two types: nicely appointed standard rooms in the modern annex, or recently renovated "historic" rooms with all the modern conveniences in two different old buildings: rooms with Old World elegance in the main house, and brightly painted rooms with countryside charm in the Tingstova house next door (tel.
-57 68 20 80, fax 57 68 20 81, www.walaker.com, firstname.lastname@example.org).
+The 22 rooms are divided into two types: nicely appointed standard rooms in the modern annex, or recently renovated "historic" rooms with all the modern conveniences in two different old buildings: rooms with Old World elegance in the main house, and brightly painted rooms with countryside charm in the Tingstova house next door.

 Norway in a Nutshell